 How Sleep Protects Against Cold and Flu

 Sleep appears to bolster our immune system in several ways.
 One study found that getting enough sleep can lead to increased numbers of a specialized immune cell called a T cell.
 T cells are crucial in recognizing and attacking invading cells such as viruses.
-Increased T cell levels means a greater chance of fighting off that cold or flu before you so much as sneeze.
+Increased T cell levels mean a greater chance of fighting off that cold or flu before you so much as sneeze.

 In addition, our immune systems rely a great deal on immune memory.
 Once your immune system has encountered a germ that causes illness, it is better-primed to recognize this germ in the future and kill it before it can cause an infection.
 Sleep appears to play a role in the formation of immunological memory.
 The cells that form our immune memory are at their highest levels when we are in slow wave deep sleep.
 When you do not get enough sleep, you have lower levels of the very cells you are trusting to keep you from getting sick from that same cold you had last year.